Ifycode-experiments/doc/contributing.md

 Contribution guideline is different depending on the project you are working on.
 {% endhint %}

-Please go through the general guidelines below and the one specific to the particular project\(s\) you've chosen to work on, before you start contributing to any of Code Collabo's projects.
+Please go through the general guidelines below and the one specific to the particular project\(s\) you have chosen to work on, before you start contributing to any of Code Collabo's projects.

 ### General guidelines for all repos

 * If a repo has a `develop` branch, create your `feature branch` from develop.
-If there's no develop branch then create it from the `main` branch.
+If there is no develop branch, then create it from the `main` branch.
 Do not make changes directly in the `main` or `develop` branches.
 See [git workflow](https://code-collabo.gitbook.io/docs/contributor-guide/git-workflow) for explanation of these terms, how to make changes to the code base and submit pull request.
 * Feel free to ask questions in the comment there in the issue you wish to tackle - concerning anything not clear after you have read the general guide, and guide specific to the project\(s\) you want to work on.

 {% hint style="info" %}